ABC is having an expose on extended warranties, so I thought this may be a relevant topic to update.

 We do not push warranties.
 It's up to you.
-This article is when you should consider a warranty, when its not necessary and when you should run from the offer.
+This article will help you decide when you should consider a warranty, when its not necessary and when you should run from the offer.

 When Should You Consider a Warranty?

 Back when I started the Maytag washer lasted 17-19 years with 1 or 2 service calls.
-Now the average appliance lasts 6-9 years according to the America Servicers Association.
+Appliances pre 2000 also had limited warranties of 2-3 years after the first full year.
+Now the average appliance lasts 6-9 years according to the America Servicers Association and most of the limited warranties are gone.

-The old Maytags were manufactured in Newton, Iowa by the same people using the same components.
-Presently, a product is designed in Europe or the US, manufactured in either Mexico, Korea or The US, but the parts can be sourced from anywhere.
+The old Maytags, for example, were manufactured in Newton, Iowa by the same people using the same components.
+Presently, a product can be designed in Europe or the US, manufactured in either Mexico, Korea or the US, but the parts can be sourced from anywhere.
 For example, many upscale refrigerator manufacturers source their compressors from Brazil.
+So there is a greater chance for miscommunication and problems.

 Appliances, however, are now significantly more efficient than even 10 years ago, especially in refrigeration ($110 per year savings) and front load washers ($100-150 per year savings).
 However, the breakdown rates have likewise spiked due to changes in technology.